-Application Procedures: The completed FAFSA application takes at least six weeks to process.
-A processed Student Aid Report (SAR) will be sent to the applicant.
+Application Procedures: The completed FAFSA application takes at least six weeks to process (A processed Student Aid Report (SAR) will be sent to the applicant).
 The amount of the applicant's award is determined from the SAR by Student Financial Services.
 Upon enrollment, funds are paid directly to the applicant or applied to the student's tuition bill.
-All forms can be obtained online at our website at www.lagcc.cuny.edu/sfs.
+All forms can be obtained online at our website at www.lagcc.cuny.edu/financialaid.

 Selection of Recipients and Allocation of Awards: The Federal Pell Grant is an entitlement program.
-Eligibility and award amounts are based on need rather than academic achievement.
-The applicants must demonstrate need and must attend their classes.
+Eligibility and award amounts are based on need and academic progress.
+The applicant must demonstrate financial need and must attend classes.